agreen4/UP473_S22/content/assignments/index.md

 ## Discussion Facilitation

 Our class depends upon all of us taking leadership for our course content, learning, and engagement.
 One way we will sustain our learning together is to take responsibility for discussion facilitation over the course of the semester.
-During the first two weeks of class, you will sign up to facilitate discussion for one week of the class (Weeks 3-8, 10-12, and 14).
+During the first two weeks of class, you will sign up to facilitate discussion for one week of the class (Weeks 3-8, 10-14).

 ### Discussion Facilitators by Week